pouyaSamie/Spotify-Lyrics/README.md

 #### How To Use

--  Create an account from  [spotify Developer Page](https://developer.spotify.com/dashboard/login)
+-  Create a spotify developer account from  [spotify Developer Page](https://developer.spotify.com/dashboard/login)

 - add the given client Id and Client secret to appsetting.json file.(you can change the file name in config.json)